Tutorial: Images

 /postimages

--> HTTP POST <username, message, optional image, optional video> // multipart/form-data
+-> HTTP POST <name, message, optional image, optional video> // multipart/form-data

 <- {} 200 OK